-(This post was modified on March 11th to accomodate links to other post in the series).
+(This post was modified on March 11th to accommodate links to other posts in the series).

-Sometime it identifies a set of skills that certain specific have… so why not simply call them competencies?
+Sometimes it identifies a set of skills that certain people have… so why not simply call them competencies?

-In other cases it is used to identify group of employees that are “gifted” with the prospective of achieving great results in their work.
-It is therefore a way to refer to People, and btw wasn’t this why they were once defined High Potentials?
+In other cases, it is used to identify a group of employees that are “gifted” with the perspective of achieving great results in their work.
+It is, therefore, a way to refer to People, and btw wasn’t this why they were once defined High Potentials?

 However, this is not the point.